Your Storm Damage Repair & Insurance Claim Specialists

 It is possible that your roof was the only one on the block that wasn’t damaged.
 However, you are entitled to a re-inspection by another adjuster within the same firm.
 So if you’re not completely satisfied with the results of your claim, don’t settle.
 Ask for another inspection.
 Let us work for you and help you get what you deserve.

 Most discrepancies occur when the adjuster has not assessed the same amount of damage as the contractor – whether it is for the roof, gutters, siding or other exterior/interior damage.
 So if you have interior damage or other hard to see damages that can be easily overlooked, chances are the adjuster will probably miss it.
 This is another reason that you need us to represent you during the inspection.
 You are entitled to have your contractor of choice represent you during the adjustment process to expedite the settlement of your claim.
 To save you time off from work and the headache of the entire procedure, we ask that you allow us to represent you during the inspection process.
 We will work with your adjuster to determine the extent of the damage, clarify pricing and offer a repair price agreeable to the insurance company.
 All you pay in most cases is your deductible.
-Let us work for you in getting a fair and amicable settlement for your storm damage repair.
+Let us work for you in getting a fair and amicable settlement for your storm damage repair in the Omaha region.

 In most cases, about a week after the adjuster has estimated your property, you will receive your first check.
 This is most commonly called the ACV (Actual Cost Value).
 This check should represent the actual cost to repair or replace the damaged property, MINUS DEPRECIATION.
 This is commonly called the RCV (Replacement Cost Value).
 The age and condition of the property is taken into account when calculating this depreciation.
 When the work is completed, the insurance company will issue a check for the RECOVERABLE depreciation amount only if the total expenses are equal to, or greater than, the total settlement.